 What if you want to invest more aggressively?

-Using a Roth IRA as an emergency fund is a temporary solution while you build up your regular savings account.
+If your savings plan will allow you to save more than your IRA limits in the future, using your Roth IRA as an emergency fund is a temporary solution while you build up your regular savings account.
 Add to your savings account once you’ve maxed out your Roth IRA contributions.
 When there’s enough money in your savings account to act as your emergency fund, you can reinvest your Roth IRA funds into growth-oriented investments.